 A vulvectomy is a procedure where a surgeon removes all or part of the vulva — the vulva includes the inner and outer labia.
 In some instances, a surgeon will also remove the clitoris.

-The purpose of the procedure is to remove cancerous, precancerous, or other unhealthy tissue.
+The purpose of the procedure is to

 This article will outline what a person should expect from surgery, the length of the healing process, and outlook.